altay-oz/metis-analytica/content/english/blog/2025-02-07-cybersecurity.md

   companies like Proofpoint and Expel are on the rise and may become key players in this landscape.

-Our analysis also delves into the role of patent data in decision-making for stakeholders, particularly in the context of mergers and acquisitions (M&A).
+Our analysis examines the role of patent data in decision-making for stakeholders, particularly in the context of mergers and acquisitions (M&A).
 We discussed the McAfee-FireEye merger, showcasing how leveraging patent metrics can maximize M&A outcomes.

 ### Conclusion: